-UNDP/GEF and other environment programmes will continue projects begun in the previous CCF in the field of biodiversity protection in priority areas, including selected Taiga and Tundra, Steppe and Coastal and Marine ecoregions.
-The models developed by ongoing UNDP programmes in Kamchatka, Altai-Sayan, Taimyr Peninsula and the Lower Volga will be replicated in other nationally prioritized regions.
-These initiatives, along with others under development, will enhance capacities by strengthening environmental natural-resource management, management landscape management.
-They will contribute to the sustainable. development of participatory, environmental-management regimes. bolster federal and regional environmentalimprove management legislation and strengthen enforcement The development of advocacy capacities. education programmes and the creation of alternative especially for indigenous livelihood initiatives, peoples, will contribute to this process.

-28. UNDP/GEF will also support the capacitybuilding role of the Government, private sector and civil society to sustainably manage biodiversity and international waters and will raise public awareness of these global environmental challenges.
+- 27. UNDP/GEF and other environment programmes will continue projects begun in the previous CCF in the field of bio-diversity protection in priority areas, including selected Taiga and Tundra, Steppe and Coastal and Marine ecoregions.
+The models developed by ongoing UNDP programmes in Kamchatka, Altai-Sayan, Taimyr Peninsula and the Lower Volga will be replicated in other nationally prioritised regions.
+These initiatives, along with others under development, will enhance capacities by strengthening environmental management, natural- resource management and landscape management.
+They will contribute to the development of sustainable, participatory, environmental-management regimes, bolster and improve federal and regional environmental-management legislation and strengthen enforcement capacities.
+The development of advocacy and education programmes and the creation of alternative livelihood initiatives, especially for indigenous peoples, will contribute to this process. - 28.
+UNDP/GEF will also support the capacity-building role of the Government, private sector and civil society to sustainably manage biodiversity and international waters and will raise public awareness of these global environmental challenges.
 Environmental NGOs and education centres will be invited to participate in these activities.
-The purpose is to help the Government to follow up on its commitments and obligations to international conventions and regional projects and to regenerate and utilize natural resources to reduce poverty and generate sustainable livelihoods.
-UNDP intervention will result in integrated strategies for sustainable natural-resource management and biodiversity conservation in priority areas.
+The purpose is to help the Government to follow up on its commitments and obligations to international conventions and regional projects and to regenerate and utilize natural resources to reduce poverty and to generate sustainable livelihoods.
+UNDP intervention will result in integrated strategies for sustainable natural- resource management and biodiversity conservation in priority areas.
 It will also set up effective implementation mechanisms supported by stakeholder coalitions.
 Greater respect for one's natural surroundings, thanks to an education in environmental sensitivity can also be expected.
 Success will be measured by an increase in the number of environmentally friendly practices and technologies for sustainable forestry, fishery and husbandry.
 This will come as a result of UNDP assistance, a rise in the numbers of globally significant species and heightened conservation of landscape diversity.
-Success will also be measured by the number of people trained in environmental studies, the number of environmentally oriented courses integrated into school curricula and the number of state officials participating in publicawareness workshops and seminars on nature conservation.
+Success will also be measured by the number of people trained in environmental studies, the number of environmentally oriented courses integrated into school curricula, and the number of state officials participating in public-awareness workshops and seminars on nature conservation.